pocomane/brewed-in-the-apocalypse/bita.md

 discovered during the play, defined both by scenarist and player actions.
 The preparation of big portions of materials is discouraged.
-An interesting prompt from a player should never be ignored to let the story follow some predeterminated tracked, unless it is temporary, just to close some matter already almost done.
+An interesting prompt from a player should never be ignored to let the story follow some predetermined track, unless it is temporary, just to close some matter already almost done.

 Moreover, early in the first session (but for some ambientations these can extend to the whole game), the scenarist should also juggle two additional,